Ad ROI Analysis: Choosing Digital Advertising Metrics that MatterBy Patrick Liddy

 Here’s the formula for CPA:

-How to Tell if Your Ad Campaign has a Good CPA: This depends a lot on the industry, location, ad type, season, etc. Determining this number for your clients may take some time as your campaigns accumulate data.
+How to Analyze the CPA of Your Ad Campaign: This depends a lot on the industry, location, ad type, season, etc. Determining this number for your clients may take some time as your campaigns accumulate data.

 SAAS Marketing Consultant Sid Bharath explains: